 A participant's after-tax (excluding Roth 401(k)) and rollover contributions, plus related earnings, are available for withdrawal at any time.
-Certain sub-accounts transferred to the Plan from the Kraft Foods Group, Inc. Thrift Plan also are available for withdrawal at any time.
-Matching contributions made to the H. J. Heinz Company Employees Retirement and Savings Plan before 2016 are available for withdrawal once the participant reaches age 591⁄2 or has sixty months of continuous participation in the Plan.
+Certain subaccounts transferred to the Plan from the (legacy) Thrift Plan also are available for withdrawal at any time.
+Matching contributions made to the Plan before 2016 are available for withdrawal once the participant reaches age 591⁄2 or has sixty months of continuous participation in the Plan.

-Tax-deferred and Roth 401(k) contributions, and related earnings, are not eligible for withdrawal until the Participant reaches age 59 1⁄2 or terminates employment, unless the participant qualifies for a hardship withdrawal or becomes disabled, as defined in the Plan.
-Kraft Heinz Matching Contributions and Kraft Heinz Non-Elective Contribution, and related earnings, are not eligible for withdrawal until the Participant reaches age 59 1⁄2 or terminates employment, unless the participant becomes disabled, as defined in the Plan.
+Tax-deferred and Roth 401(k) contributions, and related earnings, are not eligible for withdrawal until the Participant reaches age 591⁄2 or terminates employment, unless the participant qualifies for a hardship withdrawal or becomes disabled, as defined in the Plan.
+Kraft Heinz Matching Contributions and Kraft Heinz Non-Elective Contribution, and related earnings, are not eligible for withdrawal until the Participant reaches age 591⁄2 or terminates employment, unless the participant becomes disabled, as defined in the Plan.

 If a participant qualifies for a hardship withdrawal, they can withdraw from their tax-deferred or Roth 401(k) account (including catch-up contributions), but not from earnings credited to those accounts after December 31, 1988.
 All other funds that are eligible for distribution must be withdrawn first before the participant can withdraw from his or her tax-deferred or Roth 401(k) accounts.
 After receiving a hardship withdrawal, a participant is suspended from contributing to the Plan for six months.
-Benefits are recorded when paid.
+All withdrawals, other than hardship withdrawals, are generally limited to two per year.